Introduction

 object.
 For instance, RNA molecules are interpreted by molecular machines to

-produce proteins.
 The theme of this article is that SIO can be extended from

 molecular biology to cognition and therefore serve as a foundation for